Happy (gamer): Early CS:GO career and Team LDLC

 At the beginning of September 2014, a few weeks after ESL One: Cologne 2014, three LDLC players, KQLY, apEX and Maniac, left the Happy-led LDLC squad and signed with another leading French CS:GO team, Titan eSports.
 In response, LDLC released their roster, and Happy formed a short-lived mix team called Mercenary, which contained Shox, NBK, SmithZz and kioShiMa, and was picked up by LDLC after two days.

 By late 2014, Happy was the best player on LDLC and one of the top players in the world.
-Happy became known for his play on the B site on the Counterterrorist side of the Inferno map.
+Happy became known for his play on the B site on the Counter-terrorist side of the Inferno map.
 Before the next CS:GO major, LDLC was considered to be the second-best team in the world.
 At DreamHack Winter in November 2014, Happy led the LDLC squad to victory over Fnatic (who withdrew after using an illegal boost in their quarterfinal round against LDLC), Natus Vincere, and Ninjas in Pyjamas (NIP) in the grand finals.
 In the grand finals, Happy almost had double the kills of any other player in the first round, and his play carried LDLC from a 13–15 deficit into overtime on the third and final map.
 For his high level of play, Happy was named tournament MVP.
 This victory made Happy's LDLC squad the official CS:GO world champions and possibly the best team in the world, given their victory at the major and string of second-place finishes in less important tournaments beforehand.

 In January 2015, Happy led LDLC to victory at the MLG Aspen Invitational, the first CS:GO tournament organized by Major League Gaming.
 Happy had two crucial three-kill rounds against NIP in the first map of the grand finals, a rematch of the previous CS:GO major.
 Happy was the standout player of the tournament finals and was voted match MVP.